 Our board is composed of talented individuals whose myriad skill sets combine to provide our school with exceptional leadership and direction.

-Roger A. Lockwood
+Roger A. Lockwood - Chairman of the Board

 Roger Lockwood is Chairman of Lockwood/McKinnon Co.
 Inc., which operates 24 Taco Bell franchises in southeastern Massachusetts and Rhode Island.
 Prior to opening the company’s first Taco Bell in 1989, Roger had a 30-year career in the motion picture business.

-Along with being the President of the Board of Directors of The League School of Greater Boston, Roger is a 36-year member of the Board of Trustees of the Dana-Farber Cancer Institute and an Honorary Advisory Member of the Will Rogers Motion Picture Pioneers Foundation.
+Along with being the Chairman of the Board of Directors of The League School of Greater Boston, Roger is a 36-year member of the Board of Trustees of the Dana-Farber Cancer Institute and an Honorary Advisory Member of the Will Rogers Motion Picture Pioneers Foundation.